TYPO3/Surf/README.md

 Some of the features of the deploy package:

-* Remote checkout of Git repositories with submodules
+* Remote checkout of Git repositories with submodules (sorry, no SVN yet)
 * Flexible, declarative configuration of deployments
 * Multi-node, multi-application, multi-deployment deployments
 * Hook in any deployment stage